jaytyrrell13/pal/README.md

 # Pal

 Pal is a command line tool to generate an alias to `cd` into each of your projects.
-An alias can also be generated to open the directory with your editor's cli command, e.g. nvim, code, subl.
+An alias can also be generated to open the directory with your editor's CLI command, e.g. nvim, code, subl.

 ## Installation